lucinezhong/Healthcare_Resilience_Quantification_Framework/README.md

 2. Quantification framework
 3. Validation with external datasets

-***Due to restrictions on sharing data and result policy from the COVID-19 Research Database, the provided codes only include results derived from synthetic data.
+***Due to restrictions on sharing data policy from the COVID-19 Research Database, the provided codes only include results derived from synthetic data.

  <strong>Datasets</strong>:
 1) The major data that support the findings of this study are available from the